 Flightseeing is a kind of sightseeing from the plane or drone.
 I will focus on this first.
 When you have a window seat you are able to have a view outside.
 Some people use the window seat to have a nap during the flight.
 This seat is far more comfortable than others.
-In this article I would like to describe how to make your flightseeing as much efficient as possible.
+In this article, I would like to describe how to make your flightseeing as much efficient as possible.

 - Check your flight.
 When you have not done it before booking probably you don’t really care a flightseeing enough.
 This thing is straightforward because you should get the flight number during your reservation.
-In another case you can always write down your flight (airline + airports) in the Google research and check it quickly.
+In another case, you can always write down your flight (airline + airports) in Google research and check it quickly.

 - What would you like to see?
 Above I have described the ways to check your route.
 Now you need to precise which side of view will be more interesting for you.
 If you are going to do round trip then fine, but if you planning to go only one way on this route or on your way down will be dark this consideration can be important.
-I always chose more interesting site on first route, because on the way back can be cloudy and even in daylight conditions I will see nothing.
-For example when I am planning to go from Amsterdam to Marseille I will choose right side first because the view can be more interesting (the Alps) (Pic.
+I always chose a more interesting site on the first route, because on the way back can be cloudy and even in daylight conditions I will see nothing.
+For example, when I am planning to go from Amsterdam to Marseille I will choose the right side first because the view can be more interesting (the Alps) (Pic.
 20).

 This interactive aircraft interior visualization will be installed by Emirates Airlines first.
 The decision about the plane seat is very important not for flightseeing purposes only.
 Imagine, that this is from few to even a dozen or so hours of your life.
-Moreover you have to pay for it, especially in low-cost carriers.
-Another airlines like Emirates offer you a free of charge seat allowance from 48h before your departure.
+Moreover, you have to pay for it, especially in low-cost carriers.
+Other airlines like Emirates offer you a free of charge seat allowance from 48h before your departure.
 Then you can find a good place for you if you are lucky.

-Many airlines determines the time for check-in at 48h before departure.
-This is still the time to decide where will you seat during your journey and due to this you can check the weather forecast for the most interesting parts of your route for instance if you are flying from Munich to Milan check the weather for Alps 2-3 days ahead (Pic.
+Many airlines determine the time for check-in at 48h before departure.
+This is still the time to decide where will you seat during your journey and due to this you can check the weather forecast for the most interesting parts of your route for instance if you are flying from Munich to Milan check the weather for the Alps 2-3 days ahead (Pic.
 28).

 - Clear your window, when sitting in the plane.
 Sometimes the plexiglasses are not clear enough.
 Small tissue should be enough for you to make your view as clear as possible.
 When the external glass is dirty, well force majeure.

-- When taking photos remember to place your camera far from the edges to avoid the distortion.
+- When taking photos to remember to place your camera far from the edges to avoid the distortion.
 Read a little bit more about it here.

 8. Kayak flight tracker